SimonXIX/simonxix.com/web/content/critic.md

 ### Reviews Per Minute

-In 2023, I am reviewing every film I see during the year with a word count that corresponds to the number of minutes long the film is.
-This project is called [Reviews Per Minute](https://reviewsperminute.simonxix.com/).
+In 2023, I reviewed every film I watched during the year with a word count that corresponded to the number of minutes long the film is.
+This project was called [Reviews Per Minute](https://reviewsperminute.simonxix.com/).

 ### selected film reviews